 If you need to interrupt your program for good cause (health problems, etc.), you should apply for a leave of absence.
 Leaves of absence are generally granted for a period of up to one year.
-To request a leave of absence, use the Graduate Petition link.
+To request a leave of absence, use https://graduateschool.uncc.edu/current-students/academic-petitions.
 If you do not apply for a leave of absence and you do not register for courses for twelve consecutive months (spring, summer, and fall semester), you will be required to reapply for admission to the program before you can register for classes again.

-All requirements for the degree must be completed within six calendar years, beginning at the end of the semester that the student commences courses carrying graduate credit applicable to the degree program.
+All requirements for the degree must be completed within seven calendar years, beginning at the end of the semester that the student commences courses carrying graduate credit applicable to the degree program.